than-dev/increase-node-performance/README.md

 <br>

-this basically call a lot of times the server index file, in the first execution, it creates the Cluster Manager and then it will create some new workers instances.
+this basically call a lot of times the server index file, in the first execution, it creates the Cluster Manager and then it will create some new workers instances (child process).